Boulders, rocks and artificial stone can add a tremendous sense of power to a landscape.

 For example, The Brickman Group built a $1 million artificial stone wall as a frontage for a residential community that caters to seniors ?
 Sun City in Huntley, Illinois.
 The developer wanted a single, dramatic unifying element for the community to draw people to Sun City, rather than going to the several other senior communities people can choose from in northern Illinois.
 So Brickman constructed a low wall with pillars every couple of hundred feet to frame the landscape.
 The wall, which runs for a mile along a state highway, creates a dynamic frontage along the length of the property.
 The wall also helps community residents have the convenience of the highway without the constant visual reminder of cars and trucks from their homes.

 Other multi-family properties and subdivisions will use boulders at the entranceway, drawing the eye to model homes, Hunt added.
+Multiple boulders can be used to create dramatic pathways.

 Most municipal codes require that new residential complexes and commercial properties have some type of water retention feature.
 By using artificial and natural stone, the landscape contractor can turn a potentially negative requirement into a positive feature.